S.P.E.A.R Yoga for Asthma

 For me, it feels as though someone is squeezing my lungs.
 Asthma is usually more common in children and teenagers and it can be life threatening if its not properly managed.
 Research has shown that asthmatic patients who have learnt yoga allows them to manage the symptoms properly.

 What is this workshop about?

-Yoga therapy for asthma is 3 days workshop aiming to bring comfort and teach asthmatic patients breathing techniques as well as specific designed yoga asanas that can be self practiced from home.
+Yoga therapy for asthma is a 2-day workshop aiming to bring comfort and teach asthmatic patients breathing techniques as well as specific designed yoga asanas that can be self practiced from home.

 Who should do this course